Updated on 9 July 2019

 Opens the way to Lelantus

 Sigma is a precursor to our next gen privacy protocol Lelantus developed by our cryptographer Aram Jivanyan which further builds on Sigma and greatly expands its functionality and privacy features by removing the need for fixed denominations in minting and spending.
 Deploying Sigma gives us the necessary time to develop Lelantus properly while it undergoes academic peer review and further improvements.
-A separate post on Lelantus will be made at a later stage.
+To learn more about Lelantus, you can go here.